15 Types of Coaching Inside and Outside The Workplace

 What are the main types of coaching?

-In its simple form, coaching is a way of encouraging people to grow and reach their dreams.
+While there are many types of coaching jobs and businesses, in its simple form, coaching is a way of encouraging people to grow and reach their dreams.
 When assessing and improving your life goals, the aim of coaching is to help the client make the necessary adjustments for success.

 Types of coaching in the workplace